Eliza-Bujor/ReportWriting/README.md

 <br />

 <h2>Objectives</h2>
-- Clear and consice information delivery
+- Clear and consice information delivery <br />
-- Email description and a list of email, web, and file artifacts
+- Email description and a list of email, web, and file artifacts<br />
-- Analysis of the email and artifacts
+- Analysis of the email and artifacts<br />
-- Suggest defensive measures
+- Suggest defensive measures<br />
 <br />

 <h2>Challenge Brief</h2>